Beesy

 Madison and 77th.
 The hotel everyone uses, the rooms above the Jean-Georges that almost nobody talks about, and the New York principals who prefer it to Aman.

-The Mark Hotel, on the corner of Madison Avenue and 77th Street, was reopened by Izak Senbahar's Alexico Group in 2009 after the Jacques Grange redesign that turned the 1927 building into the most quietly used hotel on the Upper East Side.
-The Mark Restaurant by Jean-Georges sits on the ground floor — open to the public, the Madison crowd's preferred breakfast room for fifteen years running.
-What sits above it, on the floors the hotel does not publicise, is a different proposition: a set of private rooms that the principals who use them simply call 'upstairs at the Mark', and that the rest of the city does not know how to discuss.
+The Mark Hotel, on the corner of Madison Avenue and 77th Street, was reopened by Izak Senbahar's Alexico Group in 2009 after the Jacques Grange redesign that turned the 1927 building into the most quietly used address on the Upper East Side.
+The Mark Restaurant by Jean-Georges sits on the ground floor — the Madison crowd's preferred breakfast room for fifteen years running.
+What sits above it, on the floors the hotel does not publicise, is a different matter entirely.

 The Mark does not market a members' club.
-The hotel's public posture is that the suites are bookable, the restaurant is open, the bar designed by Grange is the most stylish meeting room on Madison, and the rest of the building is a hotel.
-What the Madison and Park Avenue principals actually use, and have used for the better part of fifteen years, is the introduction-only access to private dining rooms and lounge space that runs in parallel to the hotel operation.
-Introductions are made by existing principals to the hotel's senior management directly.
-There is no application form.
-There is no published fee.
+The hotel's public posture is that the suites are bookable, the restaurant is open, the Grange bar is the most stylish meeting room on Madison, and the rest of the building is a hotel.
+What the Madison and Park Avenue principals actually use is introduction-only access to private dining rooms running in parallel to the hotel operation — no application form, no published fee.
+Introductions go directly to senior management.
 The discretion is the format.

-The reason this works, and the reason a particular slice of the Upper East Side has settled on it as a preferred address over the more visibly marketed clubs further south, comes down to three structural facts.
-The first is location: 77th and Madison sits squarely inside the residential zone of the principals who use it, with no need for a downtown commute that the Aman or ZZ's memberships impose.
-The second is the Jean-Georges kitchen — the public restaurant runs at a quality level that the private dining upstairs inherits without additional staffing, meaning the food at a private lunch matches what the room downstairs is producing for the breakfast service.
-The third, and the decisive one, is the absence of a published membership.
-The Aman Club appears in the Wall Street Journal at regular intervals.
-The Casa Cipriani waitlist is a published figure.
-The upstairs rooms at the Mark have, in fifteen years, never appeared in either.
+Why this works, and why a specific slice of the Upper East Side has settled on it over the more visible clubs further south, comes down to three facts.
+Location: 77th and Madison requires no downtown commute.
+Kitchen: the Jean-Georges restaurant runs at a quality level the private dining upstairs inherits without additional staffing.
+And the decisive one — no published membership.
+The Aman Club appears in the Wall Street Journal at intervals.
+The Casa Cipriani waitlist is a number.
+The upstairs rooms at the Mark have, in fifteen years, appeared in neither.

 Share · LinkedIn · Email